 Dental disease is one of the most common problems we see.
 Bad breath, tartar build up on teeth and inflammation of the gums (gingivitis) are all signs of dental disease.
-We have a specialised IM3 dental machine that ultrasonically scales and polishes the teeth, similar to when we go the dentist.
+Our specialised IM3 dental machine ultrasonically scales and polishes the teeth.

 What you need to know prior to your pet's general anaesthetic

 General anaesthesia is often needed to carry out procedures like surgery for your pet.
 The anaesthetic keeps them still and ensures we can provide sufficient pain relief throughout your pet’s procedure.

 All procedures involving a general anaesthetic incur some risks to the patient, however we do as much as possible to minimise these risks, including:

 Our pre-anaesthetic blood tests are offered for all patients, however with age, the likelihood of problems and risks of anaesthesia increase and therefore blood tests are strongly recommended at 7 years of age and older.
 Some problems may not be obvious on physical examination and are able to be detected on blood tests before animals become sick.

 Information to prepare you before your pet’s surgical procedure

 Find out what 'a day in the life' of a Doyalson Animal Patient is like

 Ever wondered what your pet’s surgery day is like from their perspective?